Frequently Asked Questions about ElectraCOOL™ Thermoelectric Air Conditioners (TAC™)

 4.)
 What are the major components of a thermoelectric air-to-air exchanger?

 The heart of the system is one or more thermoelectric modules.
 The cold-side of the module is connected to a heat sink with a fan (forced convection) that absorbs heat from within the enclosure and circulates the cooled air.
 The warm or "hot-side" of the module is connected to another forced convection heat sink that dissipates the heat, absorbed through the cold side as well as the input power to the module/s, to ambient.

 5.)
 How much heat can be transferred with a thermoelectric air-to-air exchanger?

-When cooling below ambient is necessary, the capacity in Watts or Btu/hour decreases as the exchanger works to provide colder temperatures.
-See the curves for a particular unit to see how many Watts can be extracted at a given temperature drop.
+When cooling below ambient is desirable, the capacity in watts or Btu/hour decreases as the exchanger works to provide colder temperatures.
+See the performance curve for a particular unit to see how many watts can be extracted at a given temperature drop.

-Each TAC-60 is rated for 60 Watts or 204 BTU/h.
-Simply add additional units, wired in series or in parallel to increase capacity.
-Contact our technical support for assistance as necessary.
+Each ElectraCOOL™ AC unit is rated for a specific number of watts or BTU/h.
+To increase capacity beyond our largest 200 watt unit, additional units, can be wired in in parallel (same Voltage), or in series (typically, to a higher Voltage).
+Contact our technical support folks for assistance as necessary.

 6.)
 Can a thermoelectric air-to-air exchanger reduce the temperature below that of the ambient?

-Most certainly, although we must not forget that the cooling capacity decreases as the difference in temperature between the air inside the enclosure and ambient increases.
-We must also consider that unless a suitable insulation is provided, the enclosure we want to cool tends to absorb heat from the environment making cold internal temperatures difficult to achieve.
+Yes, but keep in mind that the cooling capacity decreases as the difference in temperature between the air inside the enclosure and ambient increases.
+Unless a suitable insulation is provided, the enclosure we want to cool tends to absorb heat from the environment making cold internal temperatures difficult to achieve.